 Snowshoe hiking is a very accessible winter activity.
 Many regional & state parks have rentals available.
 Three Rivers Park District has miles of trails.
 If you’d like to snowshoe with a naturalist searching for tracks, homes, scat, and more then head to the Richardson Nature Center.
 Click for more snowshoeing options.

 Strap on your skis and enjoy one of the many trails across the state.
 Click for more cross country skiing options.

 Ice fishing abounds in Minnesota in the winter.
 However, it doesn’t need to be a day-only event.
 These resorts rent ice houses that include beds, bathrooms, and more: Lost Acres Resort, Brandt’s Ice Fishing, Fisherman’s Wharf Resort.
 Click for more ice fishing options.

 Ely is the dog sledding capital of the lower 48 states, but there’s no need to go all the way up to Ely to try dog sledding.
 HHH Ranch in Hastings and B&J Evergreen Christmas Tree Farm in Clear Lake are both within the Great Twin Cities area.
 Click for more dog sled options.

 Night Time Winter Fun

-Three Rivers Park District offer a variety of full moon walks and snow shoe hiking events.
+Three Rivers Park District offers a variety of full moon walks and snowshoe hiking events.
 If candlelight is more of your thing then visit one of your state parks for evening hikes where the trails are lit up with lanterns or luminaries.
 Afterward, warm up with refreshments by a crackling fire.